bdacunha/Makefile/README.md

 For this homework, I had to create a Makefile!

-Basically, what my pipelines does can be summarised here:
+Basically, the way my pipeline flows can be summarised here: